twakjira/Shear-capacity-FRP-RC-beam/README.md

-# Shear Capacity Prediction of FRP-RC Beams ML Model
+# Flexural Capacity Prediction of FRP-RC Beams Using Super-Learner ML Model